fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 * **Harut** and **Marut**, often depicted as angels who taught the humans in Babylon magic; mentioned in Quran (2:102).

 Also, there is a hadith about **Munkar** and **Nakir**, two angels that question the souls of people in the grave after they die.
 For details, see [#barzakh](#barzakh).

+### Angels Messengers

+    [All] praise is [due] to Allah, Creator of the heavens and the earth, [who] made the angels messengers having wings, two or three or four.
+He increases in creation what He wills.
+Indeed, Allah is over all things competent.
+    Quran, 35-Surah Fatir (The Orignator) 1

+    And [by] the winds that spread [clouds]
+    And those [angels] who bring criterion
+    And those [angels] who deliver a message
+    As justification or warning
+    Quran, 77-Surah Al-Mursalat (Those sent forth) 3-6

+### Angels who write deeds of humans

+    And We have already created man and know what his soul whispers to him, and We are closer to him than [his] jugular vein When the two receivers receive, seated on the right and on the left Man does not utter any word except that with him is an observer prepared [to record] Quran, 50-Surah Qaf (The Letter Qaf) 16-18

+### Angels Protectors

+    There is no soul but that it has over it a protector.
+    Quran, 86-Surah At-Tariq (The Night-Comer)

 </details><details><summary>